Karla D. Scott, Ph.D.

 Department of Communication

-First-year Dialogue; Human Communication and Culture; Intergroup Dialogue; Gender and Communication; Language and Cultural Diversity (graduate)
+First Year Dialogue; Human Communication and Culture; Intergroup Dialogue; Gender and Communication; Communicating Across Racial Divisions; Dialogue Facilitation; Language, Equity and Inclusion (graduate)

 Ph.D., University of Illinois-Urbana Champaign, 1995